Spectral Line Workshop

 NGC660 Hydrogen Absorption

-In the second of the Unit 4 DARA tutorials, we shall be reducing a spectral line dataset taken with the European VLBI Network.
-The aim of this tutorial is to introduce the various extra calibration and imaging steps associated with spectral line data.
-In addition, we will focus on extracting some science from the results (something which was missing from tutorial one).
-This workshop was originally curated by Anita Richards and has been subsequently updated my Jack Radcliffe.
-This tutorial should only be conducted using CASA v6.3 or above.
-If you want to use the CASA v5 version of this tutorial instead then follow this link.
+In the second of the DARA data reduction tutorials, we will reduce a spectral line dataset collected with the European VLBI Network.
+The aim of this tutorial is to introduce the various additional calibration and imaging steps associated with spectral line data.
+Additionally, we will focus on extracting some science from the results, a topic that was missing from the first tutorial.
+You should use CASA version 6.5.4 on Linux and version 6.6.5 on Mac OS.
+Installation instructions are available on the EVN continuum tutorial homepage.
+If you wish to use CASA version 6.3 or higher for this tutorial, please follow this link, or access the CASA version 5 tutorial through this link.

 Data download instructions

-In this tutorial, we will be reducing some spectral line data of the starburst galaxy NGC660.
-You will notice that many of the steps are similar like before, however there are some extra complications.
-Before we start, please follow the instructions to download the relevant data sets and scripts and then we can begin.
-The guide starts with a data set which has already been flagged and calibrated using the instrumental corrections and calibration derived from astrophysical sources including phase referencing.
-This was done in AIPS and the split-out, calibrated data NGC660.FITS are in UVFITS format.
+In this tutorial, we will reduce some spectral line data of the starburst galaxy NGC660.
+You will notice that many of the steps are similar to those before; however, there are some extra complications.
+Before we start, please follow the instructions to download the relevant datasets and scripts, and then we can begin.
+The guide starts with a dataset that has already been flagged and calibrated using the instrumental corrections and calibration derived from astrophysical sources, including phase referencing.
+This was done in AIPS, and the split-out, calibrated data NGC660.FITS

 Table of Contents